 Are you curious about your genetic predisposition to obesity?
 Although obesity is a complex condition influenced by lifestyle factors, genetics also plays an important role.
 Explore your DNA and find out if you carry specific genetic variations associated with increased risk of obesity.

-meamedica.com obesity test
+meamedica.com appetite & metabolism test

 The human body has mechanisms that regulate appetite, informing the brain that there is no need to eat more, creating the feeling of "fullness".
 This report analyzes genes involved in these mechanisms which, when mutated, can make a person eat more or, on the contrary, feel "full" more quickly.